shown in other instead.

-To show or hide all of the polygon edges for the selected surface of an object, choose Helpers -> Object Wireframe.
+Toggles displaying of all polygon edges for the selected surface of an object.

 Landscape Terrain VT Streaming#

-To show or hide one of 20 masks belonging to all Landscape Layer Maps in the scene.
+Toggles displaying of Albedo data or one of 20 masks belonging to all Landscape Layer Maps in the scene.
 Names are synchronized with the current active Landscape Terrain object.

 This group of visualizers can be used to view the elements of the physical representation of objects (bodies, shapes, joints) as well physical interactions in your world.

 To toggle visualization of physical interactions between the physical bodies, choose Helpers -> Physics - > Contacts.
 You can use this option to check contact points of colliding objects.

 Icons and Gizmos#

 You can also turn on and off icons and gizmos for all built-in node types via the corresponding checkboxes next to each node type in the tree-view hierarchy:

 Icons represent a schematic image of the node type.